yast/yast-storage-ng/doc/old_and_new_proposal.md

 size, even if that means leaving unused space in the disk.

 Using LVM doesn't make a big difference.
-The VG (with its required PVs) is created to accomodate the size of all the created LVs, although the exact behavior in that regard can be influenced.
+The VG (with its required PVs) is created to accommodate the size of all the created LVs, although the exact behavior in that regard can be influenced.
 See below.

 ### Making space